Mindfulness Based Compassionate Living Foundation Course

 It’s advisable to wear loose fitting, comfortable clothing.

-Our rates have no hidden extras and include deposit and teaching and does not include lunch.
+Our full rates have no hidden extras and include deposit and teaching.

 Employer’s rate – Recognising the large administrative overhead of dealing with employers, we will be adding a £50 surcharge if the employer is paying directly; where possible we would advise applicants to pay themselves and reclaim on expenses to avoid the charge.
 We will be applying this to all our offerings with effect from September 2020.